 ACCESS TO THE BASE ISN’T PERMITTED: in late 2023, NSW National Parks and Wildlife Services (NPWS) prohibited access to the base of Gerringong Falls due to safety concerns.
 Although this hasn’t been declared a permanent closure, if Belmore Falls is anything to go by, we suspect access to the base will be permanently closed at some point.

 Despite its magnificence, Gerringong Falls isn’t as well known as other waterfalls in the Southern Highlands.
-Belmore, Carrington and Fitzroy Falls are all much easier and safer to access because of their infrastructure.
-As a result, NSW National Parks and associated tourist boards promote these waterfalls.
+Belmore Falls, Carrington Falls and Fitzroy Falls are all much easier and safer to access because of their infrastructure.
+As a result, NSW National Parks and associated tourist boards promote visiting these waterfalls.
 So they are far more visited and well known.

 - Type: Out & Back